-Each year KHRC collects and desk audits annual reports submitted by owners of HTC properties.
-The reports are due on or about March 15 each year and are required for every property throughout the entire compliance period (i.e. 30 years).
+Each year KHRC collects annual reports submitted by owners of HTC properties.
+The reports are due on or about March 15 each year and are required for every property throughout the entire extended use period.
+Forms necessary to complete the annual report checklist are available on KHRC's website.

-Much of the annual report can now be submitted and completed electronically using the Procorem Software System; a Cloud based application utilized by KHRC and its HTC owners to report and track compliance with IRC §42.
-Owner/agents are required to enter and maintain data on the Procorem system.
+The submission is completed electronically via Procorem; a Cloud based application utilized by KHRC and its HTC owners to report and track compliance with IRC §42.
+Owner/agents are required to enter and maintain tenant data in Procorem.
 Data must be updated prior to the annual report review, at least two weeks prior to a files or physical inspection and immediately upon request by KHRC.
-The Procorem cloud allows managers to input tenant data referred to as "Tenant Events".
-A "Tenant Event" can be a tenant move-in, recertification, transfer-out or move-out.
-Errors in the system such as flags of income ineligibility, incorrect rents, ineligible students, failure to recertify, and compliance issues with the Next Available Unit and Unit Vacancy Rules are not available to the owner/agent until the annual report review.
-KHRC requires a financial and budget document and other pertinent documentation.
-The Procorem system is used to warehouse tenant records, allocation documentation, annual reports, and physical and files inspections.
+The Procorem cloud allows managers to input tenant data referred to as "Tenant Events" in the Tenant Event Portal.
+A "Tenant Event" can be a tenant move-in, transferin, recertification, transfer-out or move-out.
+Interim certifications are not reported in the Tenant Event Portal.
+As part of the annual report submission, the tenant data must be entered and pass validation for the year being submitted.

+KHRC evaluates the data where errors are flagged by the system.
+Some errors may include income ineligibility, incorrect rents/utility allowances, ineligible students, failure to recertify, and compliance issues with the Next Available Unit and Unit Vacancy Rules.
+Errors generated during KHRC's evaluation are not available to the owner/agent until the annual report is reviewed by KHRC.
+KHRC will require specific supporting documentation be provided to remedy data entry errors.

+KHRC requires a financial and budget document along with other pertinent documentation as outlined on the annual report checklist.
+Procorem is used to warehouse tenant records, allocation documentation, annual reports, and physical and files inspections.

-Owners/agents who are scheduled for a file and physical inspection must ensure Procorem is upto-date and that Tenant Events have been validated in advance of the audit.
-If tenant transactions are not up to date, the Project Assessment Review will cite a Procorem failure as state noncompliance that requires corrective action before the audit is closed.
+Owners/agents who are scheduled for a file and physical inspection must ensure Procorem Tenant Events have been entered and are up to date.
+If tenant events are not up to date, this may be cited in the 60 day notice.
 Continued Procorem failures by a specific owner/agent on multiple properties will result in a Violation Fee and/or other sanctions by KHRC.